mariollesta/sneaker-hunter/README.md

 # sneaker-hunter

-**Sneaker Hunter** is a modern web app that helps users find the lowest prices for their favorite sneakers across multiple online stores — all in one search.
+**Sneaker Hunter** is a modern web app that helps users find the lowest prices for their favorite sneakers across multiple online stores... all in one search.

 With a clean, minimalist interface and real-time price tracking through web scraping, Sneaker Hunter makes it easy to compare and shop smart.